 Bits 0 and 4-5 are fixed at '0' and bit 6 is fixed at '1'; none of these bits can be modified.
 Note that bit 0 ("Ready or Write in progress" bit in serial flash and EEPROM) is unnecessary, as the F-RAM writes in real-time and is never busy, so it reads out as a '0'.
-An exception to this is when the device is waking up either from Deep Power-down Mode (DPD, BAh) or "Hibernate Mode (HBN, B9h)" on page 19.
+An exception to this is when the device is waking up either from "Deep power-down mode (DPD, BAh)" on page 20 or "Hibernate mode (HBN, B9h)" on page 21.
 The BP1 and BP0 control the software write-protection features and are non-volatile bits.
 The WEL flag indicates the state of the write enable latch.
-Attempting to directly write the WEL bit in the Status Register has no effect on its state.
+Attempting to directly write the WEL bit in the status register has no effect on its state.
 This bit is internally set and cleared via the WREN and WRDI commands, respectively.